Waelr1985/Data-Engineering-Project-Big-Data/README.md

 ```

 ### Data Validation Service
-Check the quality of the data including data drift
+Check the quality of the data including data drift, and saving the report in artifacts folder

 ```bash
 # Build Docker image